admiralorbiter/Signpost/docs/engine_plan.md

     - [ ] **Procedural Content Generation (PCG) Hooks:** API hooks to allow Python scripts to generate content in the scene, perfect for projects like the "Apophenia Playground".
     - [ ] **Prefab System:** Save and reuse groups of objects and their components.
         - [ ] **Functionality:** A UI to select a group of entities and save them as a reusable "prefab" JSON file.
 Another UI to browse and spawn prefabs into the scene.

+---

+## 🎉 **Success Metrics**

+✅ **Data Processing Pipeline**: Complete with real-world data integration
+✅ **Interactive Visualizations**: Geographic mapping with Leaflet.js
+✅ **JSON Serialization**: Proper handling of pandas/numpy data types
+✅ **Error Handling**: Robust error handling for API and frontend
+✅ **Statistics Dashboard**: Real-time metrics and insights
+✅ **Portal Integration**: Automatic portal configuration and routing
+✅ **Real-world Data**: 75,078 crash records and 13,008 intersections

+The Data Processing Pipeline is now fully functional with real-world data integration and ready for the next phase of your engine development!